simplex-chat/simplexmq/protocol/simplex-messaging.md

 It is designed as a low level protocol for other application protocols to solve the problem of secure and private message transmission, making [MITM attack][1] very difficult at any part of the message transmission system.

+This document describes SMP protocol versions 3 and 4, the previous versions are discontinued.

 ## Introduction

 The objective of Simplex Messaging Protocol (SMP) is to facilitate the secure and private unidirectional transfer of messages from senders to recipients via persistent simplex queues managed by the message broker (server).